sderosiaux/every-single-day-i-tldr/README.md

 - http://www.slideshare.net/JiangjieQin/producer-performance-tuning-for-apache-kafka-63147600 Kafka Producer tuning, how-to find contention and tune the good parameters
 - https://thehftguy.wordpress.com/2016/11/01/docker-in-production-an-history-of-failure/ ahah, rants against Docker and their "don't care about backwards-compat" policy and misc bugs.
 I didn't know Docker pushed a bad package in June 2016 that broke every docker installations ahah (https://github.com/docker/docker/issues/23203)
 - https://github.com/docker/distribution a Docker registry in a Docker image, quite meta (for private usage)
+- https://github.com/drathier/stack-overflow-import `from stackoverflow import quick_sort` funny! someone will do it for javascript, for sure
+- http://meowni.ca/posts/web-fonts/ a reminder: import webfonts asynchronously to avoid FOUC/FOIC.
+Anyway, test your pages by simulating a 2G connection for instance.
+Reduce the TTFP (Painting).

 # 03-11-2016